raghavverma2/Simul-OS/README.md

 where anything between a .save and .end is part of file X. Printing is done by writing to /outputs.

 # Prerequisites
-Java 8
+Java 8.0

 # Usage
-Use make to compile and run the program.
+To compile and run the program, navigate to the folder containing Makefile, and try
+<code> $ make </code>